playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Changing Injected Values from Child {#change-injected-values}

-In the previous section, we showed how you're able to change the injected value from the root of the component.
+The previous section showed how to change the injected value from the component's root.
 But what if we wanted to change the injected value from the child component instead of from the root?

 Because dependency injection _usually_ only goes in one direction (from the parent to the child), it's not immediately clear how we can do this.

-Despite this, each framework provides us the tools to update injected values from the children themselves; Let's see how that's done:
+Despite this, each framework provides us the tools to update injected values from the children themselves.
+Let's see how that's done:

 <!-- tabs:start -->

 ### React

-Previously we used the ability to use `useState` in our `Provider` in order to handle data changes from the parent provider.
+Previously, we used the ability to use `useState` in our `Provider` to handle data changes from the parent provider.
 Continuing on this pattern, we'll utilize `useState` once again to handle changes in a child component.

 This works because React's `useContext` enables us to pass data of _any_ kind, functions included.
-This means that we can pass both the getter and setter function of `useState`, like so:
+This means that we can pass both the getter and setter functions of `useState`, like so:

 ```jsx
 const HelloMessageContext = createContext();